 I had so many little treasures from friends and family that were just WAITING for a place to be…the old Tomato thermometer from my Dad, decorative bird houses my sister-in-law Margaret picked out for my Mom years before…light catchers from my girlfriend Alix…on and on – oh yes, and some actual garden tools and pots for the actual business of gardening.
 Make no mistake – this is a working greenhouse! 🙂

-Next – we needed a few windows in the greenhouse and one in particular, that would open for ventilation.
+Next – we needed a few windows and one in particular, that would open for ventilation.

 My brother Jim, and his wife Margaret had given us a couple of beautiful lead came window inserts many years before…and for the longest time we weren’t exactly sure how or where we would use them – suddenly it became very clear where they belonged!
-Straightened out and re-framed, they now have a new and useful life in the greenhouse.
+Straightened out and re-framed, they now have a new and useful life.

 What’s growing in the greenhouse?!

 I shared in my vegetable garden post a few weeks ago that I am growing eggplant this year.
 I have never grown them before – but I know they do like it HOT and they can be grown in pots.